Eruditis/polygon_nautilus/README.md

 [![Discord](https://img.shields.io/discord/837528551028817930?color=%237289DA&label=Discord)](https://discord.gg/jjDcZcqXWy)

-A repository of code that interacts with the [Polygon API by pssolanki111](https://github.com/pssolanki111/polygon)
+A repository of code that interacts with the [Polygon API by pssolanki111](https://github.com/pssolanki111/polygon) This is a fork of the [MarketMakerLite wrapper repository](https://github.com/MarketMakerLite/polygon), which has been modified/extended to aid users of NautilusTrader.

 ## Websockets
 The websocket files send data to a Redis list, which is then consumed through the listener script - saving the data in chunks to a NautilusTrader parquet data catalog.